Aged Care Loans: Plan for a smooth transition to aged care

 Do I need to get advice?

-IMB Bank require you to obtain independent legal advice and highly recommend that you seek independent financial advice.
+It is recommended you obtain independent legal advice and highly recommend that you seek independent financial advice.